mabuhanifa/feed-a-help/README.md

 - Task 1: Create simple TODO LIST using React and Next.js

 - [x] Create a new React Next.js project using TypeScript.
-- [ ] Create a page component called HomePage that renders a simple TodoList as shown in the animation.
+- [x] Create a page component called HomePage that renders a simple TodoList as shown in the animation.

-## What are we looking for:

-- How do you generate projects?
-- How do you structure your Project?
-- How do you do naming conventions?
-- How do you do Separation of Concern?
-- Using React Design Patterns?
-- How dirty and disgusting you are

-Task 2: Styling Choose one of the following options:

 Option A: Tailwind CSS

 - [x] Install Tailwind CSS in your Next.js project.
 - [x] Use Tailwind CSS utility classes to style the components you created in Task 1.
-- [ ] Show your Creativity
-- [ ] Make it responsive

-## Option B: styled-components

-- [ ] Install styled-components in your Next.js project.
-- [ ] Create styled components for the components you created in Task 1.
-- [ ] Show your Creativity
+- [x] Show your Creativity
-- [ ] Make it responsive
+- [x] Make it responsive

-# What are we looking for:

-- How much CSS used
-- The Responsive Design

 # Task 3: Git and Version Control

 - [x] Initialise a new Git repository in your project directory.
 - [x] Commit your code with an appropriate commit message.
-- [ ] Create a new branch called feature/add-todo.
+- [x] Create a new branch called feature/add-todo.
 - [ ] In the HomePage component, add a footer component that displays copyright information.
 - [ ] Commit your changes with an appropriate commit message.
 - [ ] Push your branch to the remote repository.